OnlyFans Marketing Agency vs Management: Where Revenue Leaks

 An OnlyFans marketing agency drives subscribers, it generates traffic and converts strangers into paying fans through social funnels, ads, SEO, and promo.
 That is a different job from an OnlyFans management agency, which runs the account day to day: chatting, selling in the DMs, and retaining the fans marketing already won.
 Most agencies do both, blur the line, and lose money on the half they are weaker at.
 The two functions need different skills, different tooling, and different economics.
 Automation lives mostly on the management side, converting and retaining traffic, not on the marketing side, which is still a human acquisition craft.

-• The hidden cost lives in the management half, not the marketing half.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour; 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage (OFM-Tools, Vice).
+- The hidden cost lives in the management half, not the marketing half.
+Offshore chatter labor runs $3.50-$5.50 per hour; 2.0-2.4 chatter seats per creator are needed for round-the-clock coverage (OFM-Tools, Vice).
 Marketing spend buys subscribers once; chatter labor is paid every hour those subscribers exist.

-• Anlora is the autonomous retention layer, not a marketing agency.
-It runs the chatting and retention end-to-end with no human in the loop.
+- Anlora is the autonomous retention layer, not a marketing agency.
+It runs the chatting and retention end-to-end, autonomous day-to-day messaging with optional human oversight.
 It does not generate traffic, that honesty is the point: pick the right tool for the right half of the funnel.

 Search 'OnlyFans marketing agency' and you get pitched everything from social-media growth to full account takeover, as if it were one service.
 It is not.
 There is a real, load-bearing distinction between an agency that does marketing, driving subscribers to a creator, and an agency that does management, running the account once those subscribers arrive.
 They sit at opposite ends of the funnel, demand different skills, and have completely different cost structures.
 Buying or building the wrong one, or assuming a single vendor does both well, is where agency economics quietly break.
 This page draws the line cleanly, explains where the money is actually made and lost, and places automation honestly: it belongs to the retention half, not the acquisition half.